-Sprint is currently the third largest carrier in the US, connecting almost 56 million Americans at the end of 2012.
+Sprint is currently the fourth largest carrier in the US, connecting almost 60 million Americans as of January 2017.
 The carrier as it is today exists due to a 2005 merger between the original Sprint Corporation and former wireless company Nextel Communications.

 While Sprint was the first carrier to launch a 4G wireless service in the US, unveiling its 4G WiMax network in 2008, it was only the third to introduce 4G LTE to customers, which began operating in July 2012.
-As such, its LTE network isn’t the widest or fastest available, though the company is making great strides to catch up to competitors such as Verizon and plans to expand its current LTE network to more than 100 new markets throughout 2013, as well as improve its existing 3G network.
+As such, its LTE network isn’t the widest or fastest available, though the company is making great strides to catch up to competitors such as Verizon, and is now available in more than 150 markets.
+It also plans to improve its existing 3G network.
 Its 4G WiMax network is available much more extensively than LTE and, although not as fast as LTE, average WiMax download speeds are still three to five times faster than the average download speeds achievable with 3G.

 Sprints’ selection of devices is standard, and includes smartphones running the Android and Windows Phone platforms, Blackberry phones and the iPhone (although its range of basic cell phones is quite minimal).
 Being a CDMA carrier, Sprint may not be the best option for customers who travel frequently, although they do offer dual mode CDMA/GSM handsets.